Doineann/syncthing-linux/README.md

 ### How to use?

-- `install-or-update.sh` to download and install the latest version of syncthing (will extract to .\syncthing)
+- `update.sh` to download and install the latest version of syncthing (will extract to .\syncthing)
 - `add-as-service.sh` to run syncthing as service at logon
 - `remove-service.sh` to remove syncthing as service at logon
 - `start.sh` and `stop.sh` to start/stop syncthing manually